 The freeway, on the other hand, is going at a steady 25mph.
 It’s moving, slowly but surely.

 You might find that you prefer the slower pace that the congested freeway provides — it does give you the chance to put the music on, sit back and relax a bit, and maybe call up a friend you haven’t talked to in awhile (on your headset of course!).

 On the other hand, you might find yourself frustrated and angry every time you have to stop at another red light.

 If you only took the slower, yet steady flow of freeway traffic, you might be home by now… and in a better mood to greet your family.

 I think you see where I’m going here.

 My friend, it’s not easy to make lifestyle changes that translate to thriving health you sustain for decades to come, but I do believe it’s worth it.

 If you’re willing to stick with it — I’m not talking about making huge changes in your life — just small, manageable, reasonable, realistic changes in your life, over time, you will get there.

-This is my life’s work – supporting women in their 50s do just this – help them find their lane and help them see it through all the way to their destination.
+This is my life’s work – supporting women in midlife do just this – help them find their lane and help them see it through all the way to their destination.